blockfrost/blockfrost-dotnet/README.md

 Before you install the command line tool, make sure the environment variables `BFCLI_API_KEY` and `BFCLI_NETWORK` exist.

+_Note: In DEV environment the api key is managed in Blockfrost.Cli secret store._

 ```ps
 $> $env:BFCLI_NETWORK
 testnet